MarketDataApp/documentation/sheets/stocks/stockdata.md

     - "symbol" - The ticker symbol of the stock. _Only returned when using a bulk candles formula._

   - **quote attributes** _(OPTIONAL – "mid" by default)_ Use one of the following attributes when requesting a quote:
-    - "price", "mid", "mark" – The midpoint price of the stock.
+    - "mid", "mark" – The midpoint price of the stock.
     - "bid" – The bid price of the stock.
     - "ask" – The ask price of the stock.
     - "last" – The last price of the stock.